Bighorn sheep: In culture

 Bighorn sheep were among the most admired animals of the Apsaalooka (Crow) people, and what is today called the Bighorn Mountain Range was central to the Apsaalooka tribal lands.
 In the Bighorn Canyon National Recreation Area book, storyteller Old Coyote describes a legend related to the bighorn sheep.
 A man possessed by evil spirits attempts to kill his heir by pushing the young man over a cliff, but the victim is saved by getting caught in trees.
 Rescued by bighorn sheep, the man takes the name of their leader, Big Metal.
 The other sheep grant him power, wisdom, sharp eyes, sure-footedness, keen ears, great strength, and a strong heart.
 Big Metal returns to his people with the message that the Apsaalooka people will survive only so long as the river winding out of the mountains is known as the Bighorn River.

-Bighorn sheep are hunted for their meat and horns, which are used in ceremonies, as food, and as hunting trophies.
+Bighorn sheep are hunted for their meat and horns, used in ceremonies, as food, and as hunting trophies.
 They also serve as a source of ecotourism, as tourists come to see the bighorn sheep in their native habitat.

-The Rocky Mountain bighorn sheep is the provincial mammal of Alberta and the state animal of Colorado and as such is incorporated into the symbol for the Colorado Division of Parks and Wildlife.
+The Rocky Mountain bighorn sheep is the provincial mammal of Alberta and the state animal of Colorado and, as such, is incorporated into the symbol for the Colorado Division of Parks and Wildlife.
 The Desert bighorn sheep is the state mammal of Nevada.

 The Bighorn sheep was featured in the children's book Buford the Little Bighorn (1967) by Bill Peet.
-The Bighorn sheep named Buford has a huge pair of horns in the Spring, Summer, Fall and Winter, similar to Rudolph the Red-Nosed Reindeer.
+The Bighorn sheep named Buford has a huge pair of horns in the Spring, Summer, Fall, and Winter, similar to Rudolph the Red-Nosed Reindeer.

 Bighorn sheep were once known by the scientific identification "argali" or "argalia" due to assumption that they were the same animal as the Asiatic argali (Ovis ammon).
 Lewis and Clark recorded numerous sightings of O. canadensis in the journals of their exploration—sometimes using the name argalia.
 In addition, they recorded the use of bighorn sheep horns by the Shoshone in making composite bows.
 William Clark's Track Map produced after the expedition in 1814 indicated a tributary of the Yellowstone River named Argalia Creek and a tributary of the Missouri River named Argalia River, both in what is today Montana.
 Neither of these tributaries retained these names, however.
 The Bighorn River, another tributary of the Yellowstone, and its tributary stream, the Little Bighorn River, were both indicated on Clark's map and did retain their names, the latter being the namesake of the Battle of the Little Bighorn.

+The Bighorn Ram was featured in a series of prints by artist Andy Warhol.
+In 1983, the artist was commissioned to create a portfolio of ten endangered species to raise environmental awareness.
+The portfolio, known as "Endangered Species" was created in support of the Endangered Species Act, which was passed by the U.S. Congress in 1973.
+Other animals within the portfolio include the Siberian Tiger, Bald Eagle and the Giant Panda.